Labirintami/doc/docs/tutorial/basic_application/step6.md

+---
-Step 6.
+sidebar_label: Step 6.
 Add a Chart
----
-sidebar_label:
-title:
+title: Step 6.
+Add a Chart
 ---

 It's time to add a chart on the page.